 $25 = recommended Regular Price

 $35 = Full Price (Patron/Supporter)—recommended for: those who would like to bundle their ticket purchase with a donation to help support the work of Bard in the Barracks.
-Comes with a reserved front row seat (The Merry Wives of Windsor only, provided ticket purchased before 5 PM on show day), a package of commemorative 2025 season merchandise and 3 complimentary snack items (any combination of food or drinks) from our concession stand.
+Comes with a reserved front row seat (The Winter’s Tale only, provided ticket purchased before 5 PM on show day), a package of commemorative 2026 season merchandise and 3 complimentary snack items (any combination of food or drinks) from our concession stand.

 Children 9 and under: Free.